EricGomesGregory/DnD-Wulfgar/Wulfgar/Lore/History/ErasWulfgar/AgeMyth.md

 ## Elvish History
 <!-- Race Origin -->
+The elves were created by the ancestral spirits known as the FEY_SPIRITS, as guardians of the Boreal Forest in the war against the Dragons of the north.
+- BETRAIL...

+Allowing the dragons to enslave the elvish population for the majority of the era...
 <!-- Events of the Era -->
 <!-- State at the End of the Era -->